-• Be careful if you have a tendency to repeat certain words and phrases e.g. finishing every sentence with 'right?', saying 'er', 'kind of' and so on.
+- Address everyone in the room.
+If looking at people puts you off, try looking just above their heads.
+If you need to look at the screen, stand near it and speak sideways.
+If you turn your back people will not be able to hear you. - Try not to fiddle, scratch or jangle coins.
+It is easily done, but can be very distracting for the audience. - Be careful if you have a tendency to repeat certain words and phrases, e.g. finishing every sentence with 'right?', saying 'er', 'kind of' and so on.
 These can be really distracting.
 Try not to shift your balance from one foot to the other.
 Moving around the stage can make things more dynamic or it can be a distraction.
-Importantly be aware of hard heels on wooden floors.
 You want the audience to concentrate on what you are saying, not on you.
 Finish positively, give a quick summary of your key points and positively invite questions.